-The Role of Statistical Literacy in Risk Perceptions and Behavior During the COVID-19 Pandemic
+The Role of Statistical Literacy in Risk Assessment and Behavior - Evidence from the COVID-19 Pandemic

-We study the role of statistical literacy in interpreting COVID-19-related information, assessments of infection risk, and compliance with mobility restrictions.
+We study the role of statistical literacy in people's assessment of risk by analyzing risk expectations and behavior in the context of the COVID-19 pandemic.
 Using a large-scale panel survey of about 4,000 Dutch households, we find that more statistically literate people adjust their risk estimates more strongly to the actual infection risk, measured by the current number of confirmed COVID-19 cases in their home province.
-They are also generally more likely to socially distance, less concerned about their own infection risk, and more concerned about infecting others, especially vulnerable populations such as the elderly.
-We also find that more statistically literate people generally consider a flu shot more important, potentially suggesting a more positive attitude toward vaccines.
+Consistently, they are more likely to socially distance, especially when local cases are high.
+We also show that statistically more literate people evaluate the risks and benefits of a vaccination against COVID-19 differently and are more likely to get vaccinated against COVID-19.

-Keywords: statistical literacy, COVID-19, risk estimates, social distancing, vaccines, health attitudes, communication
+Keywords: statistical literacy, COVID-19, risk estimates, social distancing, vaccination

 JEL Classification: D84, I12, I18, I20